Overview

 The command history is constantly displayed in a panel on the right side of

 the app.
-This HistoryPanel
+This HistoryPanel uses HistoryRecordCard s to display the

 user-input text that invoked each command.
 It is a view of the ObservableList<HistoryRecord>

-returned by HistoryManager#asUnmodifiableObservableList()
+returned by HistoryManager#asUnmodifiableObservableList().

 UI Design Considerations